AIR multigrid with GMRES polynomials (AIRG) and additive preconditioners for Boltzmann transport: AIRG multigrid

 Post F-point smoothing to convergence then gives an exact two-grid method.
 This is one of the defining characteristics of a reduction multigrid, that ideal restriction ensures that after coarse-grid correction, the C-point error is zero and hence F-point smoothing is appropriate; a similar statement can be used to construct an ``ideal'' prolongator given by $\mat{W}=-\mat{A}_\textrm{ff}^{-1} \mat{A}_\textrm{fc}$.
 Both \cite{Manteuffel2019, Southworth2017} build approximations to the ideal restrictor and then build a classical one-point prolongator that interpolates each F-point from it's strongest C-point connection with injection; by definition this preserves the constant. \cite{Manteuffel2019} show that this is sufficient to ensure good convergence in advection problems, and \cite{Manteuffel2019a} prove more general criteria on the required operators.

-With the ideal operators the near-nullspace vectors are naturally preserved and we don't have to explicitly provide (or determine through adaptive methods \cite{Brezina2004, Brezina2005}) the near-nullspace vectors; in fact any error modes (near-nullspace or otherwise) that are not in the range of interpolation stay on the top grid and are smoothed, with the rest being accurately restricted to the coarse grid by construction; if we consider near-nullspace vectors this can be easily demonstrated by considering that if $\mat{A} [\mat{n}_\textrm{f}, \mat{n}_\textrm{c}]^\textrm{T}\approx \mat{0}$, where $[\mat{n}_\textrm{f}, \mat{n}_\textrm{c}]$ is a (partitioned) near-nullspace vector, then with the ideal operators $\mat{A}_\textrm{coarse} \mat{n}_\textrm{c} \approx \mat{0}$.
+With the ideal operators the near-nullspace vectors are naturally preserved and we don't have to explicitly provide them (or determine them through adaptive methods \cite{Brezina2004, Brezina2005}); in fact any error modes (near-nullspace or otherwise) that are not in the range of interpolation stay on the top grid and should be smoothed, with the rest being accurately restricted to the coarse grid by construction; if we consider near-nullspace vectors this can be easily demonstrated by considering that if $\mat{A} [\mat{n}_\textrm{f}, \mat{n}_\textrm{c}]^\textrm{T}\approx \mat{0}$, where $[\mat{n}_\textrm{f}, \mat{n}_\textrm{c}]$ is a (partitioned) near-nullspace vector, then with the ideal operators $\mat{A}_\textrm{coarse} \mat{n}_\textrm{c} \approx \mat{0}$.
 This is in contrast to traditional multigrid methods, which smooth high-frequency modes preferentially on the top grid, with interpolation specifically designed to transfer low-frequency modes (i.e., near-nullspace vectors) to the coarse grid, where they become high-frequency and hence can be smoothed easily.

 \cite{Manteuffel2019} show that the error propagation matrix, $\bm{\epsilon}$ of a reduction multigrid with F point up smooths (and no down smooths) is given by

 where $\mat{M}_\textrm{LDU}$ is a block LDU factorisation of $\mat{A}$ given by